-If a DWI case goes to a settlement, DWI paralegals will assist lawyers in information gathering, organization and review.
-They will create settlement brochures, negotiations checklists and distribution statements.
+If a DWI case goes to a settlement, DWI paralegals will assist lawyers in information gathering, organization, and review.
+They will create settlement brochures, negotiations checklists, and distribution statements.
 Attorneys often rely upon paralegals to write settlement agreements and releases, as well as to assist the legal team at pretrial conferences.

 When DWI Offender is Guilty

-Work Environment for a DWI Paralegal
+What Is The Work Environment for a DWI Paralegal?

 A DWI paralegal will work within varied environments as part of his or her paralegal career.
 While most work is conducted within court rooms, libraries, law offices and typically climate controlled environments, some DWI case research may be outside at the scene of the DWI offense or an associated accidents.
 This scene research may involve inclement weather or harsh conditions and exposure to the elements, although briefly.